kubos/kubos/docs/architecture-overview.rst

 KubOS Architecture Overview
 ===========================

-This document is designed to give you a high level understanding of the philosophy behind KubOS, and how that philosophy is reflected in KubOS.
+This document is designed to give an introduction to the philosophy behind KubOS, and how that philosophy is reflected in KubOS.
+If you're looking to dive into things immediately, check out our :doc:`Getting Started <getting-started/index>` section!
-If you want an in depth description of each of these components and their capability, check out the :doc:`KubOS Ecosystem <os-docs/index>` document, and the numerous pages it links to.
+If you want an in depth description of each of the components in KubOS and their capability, check out the :doc:`KubOS Ecosystem <os-docs/index>` document, and the numerous pages it links to.

 What is KubOS?
 --------------